saschaende/typo3-users/README.md

     * Setting B: Hide input field and always automatically generate a user name.
     * Setting C: User name is not generated automatically, input is mandatory.

-## Why only for TYPO3 8?

-I actually develop this extension in an 8 environment and will make it compatible to 9 after that.

 ## Installation

 ### Preparation: Include static TypoScript